heagueron/car_dealers/README.md

-This repository serves as backup for selected files from a previous project and it is not intended to be deployed or run.
+This repository serves as backup for selected files from a previous laravel project and it is not intended to be deployed or run.